IsaakBM/cesmle-ocn-fetch/docs/pipeline_naming_role_audit_2026-09-15.md

 ## Summary recommendation

-Do not do a broad rename before freshness/provenance.
-Most current script names are understandable.
-The only names that need action before provenance are documentation/header clarifications around active versus historical roles.
+Do not do a broad rename.
+Most current script names are understandable and the active paths are now protected by the robustness/freshness work.
+The naming cleanup should be narrow: keep active runner names stable, clarify historical CESM/RCP85 scripts, and only archive obsolete CESM-specific entry points after a separate explicit approval.

 Recommended next pass:

-1. Update script headers and README wording so CESM/RCP85 scripts are clearly historical/reproduction, not current production.
-2. Clarify the active role of `scripts/runners/ipcc_esgf_to_hindcast/` without renaming it yet.
-3. Keep active runner paths stable until freshness/provenance is implemented.
-4. Consider later archival of CESM-specific scripts only after explicit approval.
+1. Keep active IPCC/ESGF, GLORYS, BGC hindcast, downscaling, and product runner names as-is.
+2. Keep `scripts/runners/ipcc_esgf_to_hindcast/` as-is for this release, because it is an active wrapper used by callers and runbooks.
+Its header should carry the clearer description: IPCC/ESGF to trusted-reference final-addition wrapper.
+3. Treat `scripts/runners/cesm_to_glorys/`, `scripts/core/add_cesm_members_to_glorys_with_coastal_fill.slurm.sh`,
+   and `scripts/bash/download_cesmle*.sh` as historical/reproduction code, not
+   current production.
+4. If you approve an implementation pass, archive CESM-specific scripts in one controlled commit with references updated, instead of renaming active pipeline scripts piecemeal.

 ## Runner directory names